 Our process begins with a scheduled phone conversation or meeting with Method.
 During this consultation, we review your needs, site, budget, typical schedules, our process, and any other questions you may have.
-We can provide you with rough cost estimates for your project as well as discuss lenders and financing options.
-If you are looking for land to build on or a house to purchase and rebuild, we can also assist you and your realtor in the site selection and assessment process.
-If you are already working with an architect, we can add the perspective of building your project using our proven prefab, modular, fixed-cost approach.
+We can provide you with rough cost estimates for your project as well as discuss financing options.
+If you are looking for vacant land to build on or a house to purchase and rebuild, we can also assist you and your realtor in the site selection and assessment process.
+If you are already working with an architect, we can provide valuable information on design guidelines for a modular approach.

 If financing is required, it is important to have a budget in mind and to get pre-approved from a bank for a construction loan.
 Because Method is familiar with the bank approval process, we can put you in touch with our lenders or speak with yours.

-If you do not currently own land, the next step is to identify a site.
-We encourage you to work with a real estate agent to find suitable property.
-Method can provide an assessment of the site when you are ready to write an offer.
+If you do not currently own land, the initial step is to identify a site.
+We encourage you to work with a real estate agent who is knowledgeable about new construction and site selection to find a suitable property.
+Method can provide an initial assessment of your site when you have selected land and are ready to write an offer.

 Retain Method for Site Feasability

-Method will work with you to completely review your project and create a turnkey cost estimate.
-We do this as part of a Feasibility Study, which normally precedes the design process.
-A feasibility study is a complete review of all engineering, permitting, design, access, trucking, site issues, and costs that may affect your project.
-At the completion of a Feasibility Study, Method provides an official Feasibility Study Report and turnkey cost estimate for your project.
-A Feasibility Study identifies all information necessary to move into Design Phase.
-During the Feasibility Study Phase, Method Homes:
+A Feasibility Study identifies all the information that is necessary to move into the Design Phase.
+During Feasibility, Method works with you to completely review your project and create a turnkey cost estimate.
+A Feasibility Study is a comprehensive review of engineering, permitting, design, access, trucking, and site issues, as well as costs that may impact your project.
+At the completion of a Feasibility Study, Method provides an official review and turnkey cost estimate for your project.

 Design & Permitting